 When it became clear that a pushed-forward fringe and some thickening matte paste wasn’t quite cutting the mustard, I scoured the internet for solutions to stop, or at least slow, my inevitable balding fate.
 I spent hours evaluating the snake-oil salesmen from science and came to two conclusions.

 1. Unless I was willing to fork out thousands of dollars (which I most certainly did not have at this stage in my life), a hair transplant was out of the picture.

 2. The internet is full of false promises and scams when it comes to hair restoration.

 These products, which when purchased in bulk set me back around $50 per month, allowed me to hold on to my hair, and even grow a small amount of it back, for the remaining 5 years.
-I eventually swapped out Nizoral for Tea Tree Oil shampoo which proved more effective (and less itchy), and spent mornings and nights, day in day out, washing my hair and applying a thick layer of smelly foam in order to keep the thinning at bay.
+I eventually swapped out Nizoral for Tea Tree Oil shampoo which proved more effective (and less itchy), and spent mornings and nights, day in and day out, washing my hair and applying a thick layer of smelly foam in order to keep the thinning at bay.

 Within 3 months of being Rogaine-free, my hair loss turbo-charged itself to the point of no return.
-I bit the bullet, visited my local barber and ordered a number 2.
+I bit the bullet, visited my local barber, and ordered a number 2.